BaldOracle/Module-3/README.md

 # Module-1-Challenge
-Module 1 challenge
+Module 3 challenge

 ## Description

 This website is a weekly challenge for my full stack coding boot camp.
-The goal was to update HTML structure.
+The goal was to create javascript.